-(1) Each Contracting Party shall accord to investments of investors of the other Contracting Party, treatment which shall not be less favourable than that accorded either to investments of its own or investments of investors of any third State.

-(2) In addition, each Contracting Party shall accord to investors of the other Contracting Party, including in respect of returns on their investments, treatment which shall not be less favourable than that accorded to investors of any third State.
+- (1) Each Contracting Party shall accord to investments or returns of investors of the other Contracting Party treatment which shall not be less favourable than that accorded either to investments or returns of its own investors or investments or returns of investors of any third State. - (2) In addition, each Contracting Party shall accord, in its territory, to investors of the other Contracting Party, as regards the management, maintenance, use, enjoyment or disposal of their investments, treatment which shall not be less favourable than that which it accords to its investors or to investors of any third State. - (3) The provisions of paragraphs (1) and (2) above shall not be construed so as to oblige one Contracting Party to extend to the investors of the other the benefit of any treatment, preference or privilege resulting from: - (a) Any existing or future customs unions or similar international agreement to which it is or may become a party, or - (b) Any matter pertaining wholly or mainly to taxation including double taxation avoidance agreements.

-(3) If either Contracting Party accords special advantages to investors of any third State by virtue of an agreement establishing a free trade area, a customs union, a common market or a similar regional organisation, it shall not be obliged to accord such advantages to investors or investments of investors of the other Contracting Party.

-(4) The provisions of paragraphs (1) and (2) of this Article shall not be applicable to tax measures.
-Nothing in this Agreement shall affect the rights and obligations of either Contracting Party derived from any tax convention.
-In the event of any inconsistency between the provisions of this Agreement and any tax convention, the provisions of the latter shall prevail.

-Article 5.
+Article 5 (1.
 Expropriation

-(1) Investments of investors of either Contracting Party shall not be nationalised, expropriated or subjected to measures having effect equivalent to nationalisation or expropriation (hereinafter referred to as "expropriation") in the territory of the other Contracting Party except for a public purpose in accordance with law on a non-discriminatory basis and against fair and equitable compensation.
-Such compensation shall amount to the genuine value of the investment expropriated immediately before the expropriation or before the impending expropriation became public knowledge, hichever is the earlier, shall include interest at a fair and equitable rate until the date of payment, shall be made without unreasonable delay, be effectively realizable and be freely transferable.

-(2) The investor affected shall have right, under the law of the Contracting Party making the expropriation, to review, by a judicial or other independent authority of that Party, of his or its case and of the valuation of his or its investment in accordance with the principles set out in this paragraph.
+- (1) Investments of investors of either Contracting Party shall not be nationalised, expropriated or subjected to measures having effect equivalent to nationalisation or expropriation (hereinafter referred to as "expropriation") in the territory of the other Contracting Party except for a public purpose in accordance with law on a non-discriminatory basis and against fair and equitable compensation.
+Such compensation shall amount to the market value of the investment expropriated immediately before the expropriation or before the impending expropriation became public knowledge, whichever is the earlier, shall include interest at the normal commercial rate until the date of payment, shall be made without undue delay, be effectively realizable and be freely transferable. - (2) The investor affected shall have the right, under the law of the Contracting Party making the expropriation, to review by a judicial or other independent authority of that Party, his or its case and the valuation of his or its investment in accordance with the principles set out in this Article.
 The Contracting Party making the expropriation shall make every endeavour to ensure that such review is carried out promptly.